informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v2.md

 Go to the *Specimen Probe Association* section and click the `Add record` link.

-## 8. Add Specimen Expression Record
+## 8. Documenting Gene Expression Scores

-For In Situ Hybridization data, make sure to add scored expression regions.
+For In Situ Hybridization (ISH) data, make sure to add scored expression regions.

 Go to the *Specimen Expression* table and click `Add record`.